intuited/odfit/README.txt

 -   Binary _`filetype detection` uses the same stupid algorithm as ``git diff``: scanning for nulls within the first 8000 bytes of the file.
-    This works well enough with ASCII or UTF-8 text, but will fail spectacularly on files in e.g. UTF-16.
+    This works well enough with ASCII or UTF-8 text, but will falsely detect as binary files in encodings such as UTF-16.

 -   There are no plans to guarantee consistency between versions.
-    So a dump created with an older version  of ``odfdump`` shouldn't be compared with a dump created with a newer version.
+    So a dump created with an older version  of ``odfit`` shouldn't be compared with a dump created with a newer version.
-    Even with the same version of ``odfdump``, dumps of the same document may differ because of different dependencies:
+    Even with the same version of ``odfit``, dumps of the same document may differ because of different dependencies:
-    ``odfdump`` will use different XML packages depending on what is locally installed.
+    ``odfit`` will use different XML packages depending on what is locally installed, and the pretty-printed output of XML files will vary depending on the XML package used.
-    The `lxml`_ module will be used if it is locally available.
+    The `lxml`_ package will be used if it is locally available.

 -   The output format is intended only for reading and comparison purposes.
     It is not intended to be a reversable translation of the original,